ngimb64/Subnet-Calculator/TwoIps_SameNetwork/README.md

 > This module is imported to control the users input for purposes of error handling.

 ## Installation
-- Run setup.py <env name> to build virtual environment.
+- Run the setup.py script to build a virtual environment and install all external packages in the created venv.

+> Example:<br>
+> python3 setup.py "venv name"

 - Once virtual env is built traverse to the Scripts directory in the environment folder just created.
 - In the Scripts directory, execute the "activate" script to activate the virtual environment.